-We apply overlap-based suppression (Mask-NMS) to remove redundant proposals and retain high-quality masks.
-At an initial keyframe, each retained mask is assigned a unique instance id and used as a dense prompt for SAM 2 to initiate video-level propagation.
+For segmentation, we apply overlap-based suppression (Mask-NMS) to remove redundant proposals and retain high-quality masks.
+At the initial keyframe, each retained mask is assigned a unique instance ID and used as a dense prompt for SAM 2 to initiate video-level propagation.

 Instead of independently segmenting every frame, we adopt an incremental keyframe-driven discovery strategy for enhanced efficiency.
 Let $\Omega_t$ denote the pixels covered by propagated masks in frame $t$, and define uncovered area ratio